 There are many ways to collaborate with influencers via many digital networks or biases; here are a few examples that can apply to both China and the West:

-- The endowment of product or experience: share and one-to-one invitations to obtain benefits without imposed brief (partnership without remuneration)
+- The endowment of product or experience: share a one-to-one invitation to obtain benefits without imposed brief (partnership without remuneration)

 - Sponsored campaigns: allocate an influencer budget to a campaign in order to obtain benefits from powerful influencers, with wording controlled and validated beforehand

 - Affiliation: pay the influencer a percentage of the orders generated thanks to him using platforms such as Awin or RewardStyle